 “Splitting” is a coping mechanism and a very common trait of many people with BPD.
 This is an immediate reaction to an event in order to regain control over their emotions by deciding that their emotions/feelings do not matter in a particular moment.
 The blog regarding communication during conflicts will discuss splitting in further detail.

-My girlfriend of four years was diagnosed with BPD in 2017, which you can read about here and here.
+My partner was diagnosed with BPD in 2017, which you can read about here and here.
 The steps in this blog are based off of what works well for our communication, but some things may not be applicable for all relationships with someone with BPD (including those with friends/family members.)

 For clarity, I will be referring to the person with BPD as “your person.”